eProsima/Discovery-Server/README.md

     <snapshot time="3">Check all clients met the server and know each other</snapshot>
   </snapshots>
 ```
-The snapshot info output would be something like:
+The snapshot information output would be something like:

 ```
 2019-04-24 12:58:36.936 [DISCOVERY_SERVER Info] Snapshot taken at 2019-04-24 12:58:36 description: Check all clients met the server and know each other